macmpi/tiny-radioCD/README.md

 - Headless operation, one-touch update

+\
-**tiny-radioCD** just relies on [MPD](https://www.musicpd.org/), ALSA and [bluez-alsa](https://github.com/Arkq/bluez-alsa/): it does not need to provide a graphical remote UI.
+**tiny-radioCD** just relies on [MPD](https://www.musicpd.org/), ALSA and [bluez-alsa](https://github.com/Arkq/bluez-alsa/): it does not need to provide a graphical remote UI.\
-Typically runs in 50MB of RAM on a low-cost PiZero device (135 MB rootf suitable for RAM-only operation).
+Typically runs in 50MB of RAM on a low-cost PiZero device (135 MB rootf suitable for RAM-only operation).\
-Check-out our minimalistic USB-powered [PiZeroWed-Mac mini](https://github.com/macmpi/tiny-radioCD/wiki)!
+Check-out our minimalistic USB-powered [PiZeroWed-Mac mini](https://github.com/macmpi/tiny-radioCD/wiki/PiZeroWed-Mac-mini)!

-Though mostly tested on Pi, it would run on any AlpineLinux supported platform (diskless/data/sys modes).
+Though mostly tested on Pi, it would run on any AlpineLinux supported platform (diskless/data/sys modes).\
-Some ready-to-use images are available (Raspberry Pi armhf ram-only SD archive for instance).
+Some ready-to-use images are available (Raspberry Pi armhf ram-only SD archive for instance).\
-Customized installs can be included as simple addon-scripts (refer to available Pi example)
+Customized installs can be included as simple addon-scripts (refer to available Pi example).

-#### Seamless user operation:
+## Seamless user operation:

 Player control (play/pause/etc...) is naturally operated with bluetooth speaker/headphone ***built-in keys***.
 Volume adjustment is set by speaker amplification stage.

-***Multimedia bluetooth remotes*** are a perfect match too, allowing extended use-cases.
+***Multimedia bluetooth remotes*** are a perfect match too, allowing extended use-cases.\
-Typically, the low-cost first-generation ***FireTV remote*** (& clone) works great (more info in [Wiki](https://github.com/macmpi/tiny-radioCD/wiki)).
+Typically, the low-cost first-generation ***FireTV remote*** (& clone) works great (more info in [Wiki](https://github.com/macmpi/tiny-radioCD/wiki)).\
 ***USB Keyboards*** with multimedia keys are supported too.

-With network availability, any ***mpc client application*** can easily connect to **tiny-radioCD** player with Avahi discovery, and provide convenient user interface.
+With network availability, any ***mpc client application*** can easily connect to **tiny-radioCD** player with Avahi discovery, and provide convenient user interface.\
 [***MaximumMPD***](https://itunes.apple.com/gb/app/maximummpd/id1437096437?mt=8) on iOS is a good example of such clients, but there are many other available on any platforms.

 ***Hardware buttons*** (power on/off, eject) availability depend on actual devices running tiny-radioCD, and can easily be customized: i.e. on Pi, simple on/off push-button can be enabled with `dtoverlay=gpio-shutdown` in `usercfg.txt`.